nonsook/Aurora-Boutique/README.md

  - ✅ Minor discounts had minimal influence on revenue impact
  - ✅ "Regular Spenders" were consistent, but “High Spenders” were gold mines.

+ ## 📈 Insight That Matters:
+ Clothing may have moved fast, but the real money was in Accessories.
+Recognizing these high-performing segments helps to prioritize resources effectively.

+## 💡 Actionable Recommendations:
+-🔹 Double down on premium Accessories marketing, possibly with bundled offers -🔹 Launch targeted loyalty rewards for High-Spenders -🔹 Encourage online transactions with value-added incentives -🔹 Monitor store-level performance to drive location-specific strategies, e.g., elevating the experience in stores that attract big spenders.